aimeos/aimeos-docs/src/config/mshop/coupon-manager.md

 ```
 mshop/coupon/manager/delete/ansi =
  DELETE FROM "mshop_coupon"
- WHERE :cond AND siteid = ?
+ WHERE :cond AND "siteid" LIKE ?
 ```

 * Default: mshop/coupon/manager/delete